preethamkumarnp/Host-python-app-using-Ansible/README.md

 2. Ensure SSH Access: Verify that you have SSH access to your target hosts.
 3. Edit the Playbook (if necessary): Open the deploy_python_web_app.yml file and adjust any configurations or variables as needed.

+# Usage

+To run the playbook, follow these steps:

+1. Modify Your Inventory File

+    Create or edit an inventory file to specify your target hosts.
+Example:

+    ```ini
+    [all]
+    your_target_host ansible_python_interpreter=/usr/bin/python3

+2. Run the Playbook: Execute the following command, replacing deploy_python_web_app.yml with your playbook file name:
+    ```bash
+    ansible-playbook deploy_python_web_app.yml -i inventory

+# Project Configuration Guide

+## Configuration Options

+Before running the playbook, you may want to adjust the following configurations:

+### MySQL User and Password
+- **User**: Change the MySQL user (currently set to `bob`) as needed.
+- **Password**: Update the password for the MySQL user as necessary.

+### Database Names
+- Modify the names of the databases created:
+  - `bobdata`
+  - `employee_db`

+  Change these names if your project requires different database names.

+### Application Code
+- Ensure that `app.py` is in the correct directory.
+- If necessary, update the path in the "Copy source code" task to point to the correct location of `app.py`.

+## Getting Started
+Follow these steps to set up your environment:

+1. Adjust the configurations as described above.
+2. Run the playbook to apply the changes.

+## License
+This project is licensed under the MIT License.